 2022 Hyundai Elantra vs Kia Forte

-When it comes to trunk space, the 2022 Elantra has 14.2 cubic feet.
+When it comes to trunk space, the 2022 Elantra covers 14.2 cubic feet.
 This is considered average for a compact sedan.
 The Forte, on the other hand, has 15.3 cubic feet, which is one of the roomiest trunks in the class.

 As for the infotainment setups, the 2022 Forte and Elantra are very similar.
 They both have an 8-inch touchscreen standard, and they both have wireless versions of Android Auto and Apple CarPlay.
 Both of the entry-level models are also equipped with a four-speaker sound system.